 Inevitably, water went over Simon’s chest waders and he quickly found himself firmly stuck, unable to move.
 Despite Chris’ efforts to pull him out, an hour had flown by, Simon was still unable to move and was sinking inexorably.
 There were no mobile phones back then.
 The water was up to the top of his neck and darkness was rapidly approaching.
 Simon began to shiver badly.

 There was nothing for it now but for Chris to run nearly a mile to fetch the farmer.
 Even he was unable to pull Simon out of the mud.
 The Fire Service was then called and it was they who managed to save Simon’s life.
 The ambulance duly arrived and Simon was rushed to hospital with hypothermia.

-Fortunately, this story has a happy ending; after a couple of hours Simon was released from hospital, a little older but much, much wiser regarding the dangers of water.
-The story made the national press, including the News of the World.
+Fortunately, this story has a happy ending.
+It even made the national press, including the News of the World.

-Most of our canals are ideal fishing locations and are as safe as any fishery can be.
-It makes them great places to learn to fish or for young people to fish in safety.
-There is virtually always a flat level area close to the waters’ edge which can safely accommodate the angler’s box.
+It makes them great places to host our Let’s Fish! events or for young people to subsequently fish in safety.
+There is virtually always a flat level area close to the water's edge that can safely accommodate the angler’s box.

 The majority of our narrow canals have shallow water near the edge with perhaps 60cm depth in the margins and maybe 1.5 metres in the central channel.
-Some of the ship canals such as the Gloucester & Sharpness and Aire & Calder are much deeper and extra care needs to be taken when fishing on these locations.
+Some of the ship canals such as the Gloucester & Sharpness Canal and Aire & Calder Navigation are much deeper and you need to take extra care on these waterways.